minimalparts/minimalparts.github.io/about.md

 ### What is a postdoc?

-A postdoc is someone who has a doctor title\* that no one uses, not even the insurance company.
+A postdoc is someone who has a doctor title that no one uses, not even the insurance company.
 The term 'postdoc' (prefix *post* and root *doc*) indicates that the person has passed a milestone (the *doc* bit) but cannot yet be called anything else that would be remotely meaningful.
 In effect, he or she is in limbo, waiting to be a referentiable entity again.
 The waiting typically lasts many years, in which a large proportion of postdocs turn irremediably mad.

-\* Note that a doctor title does not necessarily imply that the postdoc knows anything about broken knees.